Get THE RACK DEMO

 3 years

-Here's why both numbers matter: a 1,200-gram two-year-old might seem ready, but her reproductive system isn't fully developed.
+Here is why both numbers matter: a 1,200-gram two-year-old might seem ready, but her reproductive system is not fully developed.
 She lacks the calcium reserves and muscle development needed to produce and lay eggs safely.
-On the flip side, a 1,800-gram female who's only 18 months old might have the size but not the metabolic maturity.
+On the flip side, a 1,800-gram female who is only 18 months old might have the size but not the metabolic maturity.

 Pro Tip